 Last week investors pored over the minutes from the Federal Reserve’s June meeting, but there was little in the way of new information to be gleaned.
 There seems to be general agreement amongst the members that the unemployment and inflation rates, the two key data points of the Fed’s dual mandate, are behaving as the central bankers have expected.
 Absent any changes in the coming months, this should allow the Fed to finish tapering its quantitative easing program on schedule, finishing off with the last $15 billion reduction in October.
 What remains less clear is when the Fed will raise short-term interest rates, although there is widespread expectation that it will take place in mid-2015.

 Lightning is an extremely significant weather hazard, but far too often underrated.
 The vast majority of the lightning casualties are easily preventable by following simple safety guidelines.
 This newsletter offers some recommendations for minimizing lightning-related risks while implementing critical safety measures.
 Conducting a thorough assessment of your emergency preparedness program and confirming the best solutions for your organization are most important for protecting your teams while minimizing risk.

 In April 2015, the UK government guaranteed that each individual with Defined Contribution savings would have the right to free impartial guidance to make informed decisions about their pension.
 This article examines what this means to employers.

-Directions newsletter is a monthly publication of the Benefits & HR Consulting Division of Arthur J. Gallagher & Co.
-The December 2013 issue includes healthcare reform updates, benefit trends and surveys, upcoming webinar information and a variety of benefits and HR news including: On‐Line Enrollment in FF‐SHOPs Delayed for One Year; Employers Pay an Average of $6,118 per Employee for Health Coverage; and IRS Launches ‘Top Hat’ Compliance Checks.
+Directions newsletter is a monthly publication of the Benefits & HR Consulting operations of Arthur J. Gallagher & Co.
+The July 2014 issue includes healthcare reform updates, a technical bulletin, webinar information and a variety of benefits and HR news.